vxnuaj/npCNN/README.md

 # npCNN

-*A minimal implementations of Convolutional Neural Network built from scratch, in only NumPy!*
+*A minimal implementation of a Convolutional Neural Network built from scratch, in only NumPy!*

 *There's no better way to learn, than building things out from scratch!*

 If you see any bugs, errors, etc, feel free to raise an issue or create a pull request.

+> Feel free to check out this blog post on [backprop through convolutions]() if you want to learn more!

 ### TRAINING